A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 Invite the Smart People

-I like to bring in people that are currently doing the same job as the open position, so they can bring an accurate job perspective.
+I like to bring in co-workers that are currently in the same job as the open position, so they can bring an accurate job perspective.
 Also, if the position will be reporting to someone besides myself (who may not be a hiring manager), I include them in the interview.
 They deserve to have some ownership in the process, and it gives them a bit of career experience also.
 We’ll all be in the room together, but I always go first and ask my questions before I let the technical-level expert(s) ask their questions.

 I used to interview everyone alone, but my success rate is far higher when I get confirmation from other people here.
 Some candidates are good at interviewing and can sway a single interviewer.
 This ability goes way down when multiple people talk to them.
-I have overruled people on occasion, but that is not the norm.

-Confession – one rockstar I hired was a candidate that I probably would have passed on.
-The person seemed tired (he came in after he got off work at his current job) and I didn’t feel any energy from him.
-I knew he was good but it was between him and another person, and I was leaning toward the other person.
-I had two other people in there with me and they both loved him.
-I reluctantly said ok, and the result was one of the best hires I’ve made.
-I’m not always right, which is why having some very smart people with me results in a higher success rate.
+One rockstar I hired was a candidate that I probably would have passed on.
+The person seemed tired (he came to the interview after he got off work at his current job) and I didn’t feel any energy from him.
+I knew he was good technically but it was between him and another person, and I was leaning toward the other person.

 One and Done